Yuri Nuller: Early life

 Yuri's father, Lev Moiseevich Nuller, a Soviet diplomat in France, was recalled from abroad with his family in 1938, arrested and executed by NKVD on 28 July 1941.

-Career
+Sentence

 In 1950 Yuri himself was arrested under the preposterous accusation that he had been recruited by France's secret service at the age of three.
 He was sentenced to 10 years in camps and freed only in 1955, two years after Stalin's death.

+Education and career

 Yuri went on with his studies, and in 1959 had graduated from the First Leningrad Medical Institute and started working at Svirsky mental hospital, a former Alexander-Svirsky Monastery and Svirlag concentration camp.
 After several months' work he became a head of the acute ward, and in two years defended a Ph.D. thesis, "A strategy for clinical trials of antidepressant drugs and its implementation in the trials of chloracizine and phenylethylhydrazine".
 In 1972 he upheld a thesis for a Doktor nauk degree, "Clinical investigations of antidepressant drugs".